flexivrobotics/flexiv_ddk/README.md

 ## API Documentation

-The complete and detailed API documentation of the **latest release** can be found at https://DDK.flexiv.com/api/.
-The API documentation of a previous release can be generated manually using Doxygen.
+The API documentation of a specified release can be generated manually using Doxygen.
 For example, on Linux:

     sudo apt install doxygen-latex graphviz
     cd flexiv_ddk
-    git checkout <previous_release_tag>
+    git checkout <release_tag>
     doxygen doc/Doxyfile.in

 The generated API documentation is under ``flexiv_ddk/doc/html/`` directory.
 Open any html file with your browser to view it.